DavilaGustavo/aslDetector/README.md

 </p>

 ## Description
 ASL Detector is a computer program that recognizes American Sign Language (ASL) in real time.
 The program can work with your webcam, videos, or pictures.
-Using smart computer technology, it can detect and understand hand signs, showing you the results right away on your screen.
+Using machine learning technology, it can detect and understand hand signs, showing you the results right away on your screen.

 The program uses a machine learning model to recognize hand signs from the ASL alphabet.
 With tools like TensorFlow and MediaPipe, the system can track hands and understand signs with high accuracy.

 ## Features